10 Bible Verses About Women That Every Female Should Memorize

 - Lauren Gaskill

-We tell ourselves we don’t have time.
+We tell ourselves we don’t have time to read Scripture, let alone memorize it.
 We tell ourselves we aren’t any good at it.
 We tell ourselves it’s just for kids.
 We tell ourselves it’s not worth it.
 But those are all just lies the enemy wants us to believe.

 Here’s the truth — You and I are both capable of memorizing scripture.